-Thirteen children attended the first "Science Saturday" workshop of 2013 on Saturday at the Nashua River Watershed Association (NRWA) Resource Center in Groton.
-The group participated in a hands-on experience about the natural insulating properties of snow in a class called "The Science of Snow and Ice".
+Thirteen children attended the first "Science Saturday" workshop of 2013 on Saturday at the Nashua River Watershed Association Resource Center in Groton.
+The group participated in a hands-on experience about the natural insulating properties of snow in a class called "The Science of Snow and Ice."

 NRWA Education Director Mary Marro started the workshop with a closer look at the shape of snowflakes, which is "just oxygen and hydrogen bonding together," or crystalized water.

-The shapes are clearer to see if one wears dark colored clothing when snow falls, said Marro.
-Fallen snow compacts and may loose the shape the crystal maintained when it was falling.
+The shapes are clearer to see if one wears dark-colored clothing when snow falls, said Marro.
+Fallen snow compacts and may lose the shape the crystal had when it was falling.

 "There is a lot of air in the snow," Marro hinted.

-Later, the class loaded plastic film rolls (now an antique, joked Marro) with a couple of inches of liquified cherry-flavored Jello.
-The experiment was to determine which of two cannisters would freeze - Jello
+Later, the class loaded plastic film rolls (now an antique, joked Marro) with a couple of inches of liquified cherry-flavored Jell-O.

-The children also came across deer tracks in the woods, spotted a clear patch in the snow where there were battered bits of pine cone atop the snow.
+The children also came across deer tracks in the woods and spotted a clear patch in the snow where there were battered bits of pine cone atop the snow.
 Marro noted it looked like a squirrel party had just taken place atop the tree.

-Back to the Jello cannisters, Mother Nature threw a curve ball.
+Back to the Jell-O canisters, Mother Nature threw a curve ball.

-Next up - emulating a burrowing, hibernating animal.
-The throng got busy building tunnels under the snow - sized for small animals to travel.
+Next up, emulating a burrowing, hibernating animal.
+The throng got busy building tunnels adequately sized for small animals to travel in.
 Marro also took out a long tube and pushed it into the snow pack to illustrate how snow can have different characteristics the deeper and more compact it becomes.

 Back inside, the children wrapped their workshop with a look at the snow melt recorded in their cups.
 They added different substances to determine the effect on the snow.
 Of particular interest was adding vinegar and baking soda to watch the resulting bubbling chemical reaction atop the snow, and how salt melts snow down to slush.

 The Nashua River Watershed Association will host a workshop for families on Saturday, Jan.
-19 from 1-2:30 p.m. which focuses on wildlife that can be found in your backyard.
+19, from 1 to 2:30 p.m., which will focus on wildlife that can be found in your backyard.
 The workshop includes encounters with live animals.
-The event is free, but pre-registration is encouraged by calling Pam Gilfillan at (978) 448-0299 or email@example.com.
+The event is free, but registration is encouraged by calling Pam Gilfillan at 978-448-0299 or email@example.com.

 NRWA offers year-round seminars for the public.
 Details are at www.nashuariverwatershed.org.